First Strike (1996 film): Plot

 Whilst working for the CIA, Jackie is assigned to follow leads of a nuclear smuggling case.
-One of the tasks the CIA gives him is simple enough: watch a woman named Natasha while on a plane from Hong Kong to Crimea and record her movements.
-Jackie arrives in Ukraine and the CIA, partnered with local Security Service, take over the task of following Natasha.
+One of the tasks the CIA gives him is to watch a woman named Natasha while on a plane from Hong Kong to Crimea and record her movements.
+Jackie arrives in Simferopol and the CIA, partnered with local Ukrainian Security Service, take over the task of following Natasha.
 However, the CIA operation almost falls apart when the Ukrainian Strike Force arrest Natasha.
-Luckily for the CIA, Jackie spots Natasha being driven away and he discreetly follows her.
+However, Jackie spots Natasha being driven away and follows her.

-During the chase in Yalta, Jackie discovers that Natasha is working with an unknown male partner, who actually called in the Strike Force to prevent Natasha from being followed.
-Natasha and the unknown male are also romantically involved.
-Jackie decides to follow the unknown male to a remote lodge in the Crimean Mountains, and informs the CIA of his location.
-The unknown male is apparently meeting with Russian mafia members who are interested in a nuclear bomb that is in his possession.
-The criminals are on high alert when they spot Jackie and agents of both the Militsiya and the CIA arriving.
+During the chase in Yalta, Jackie discovers that Natasha is working with a partner, who called in the Strike Force to prevent her from being followed.
+Natasha and her partner are also romantically involved.
+Jackie decides to follow Natasha's partner to a remote lodge in the Crimean Mountains, and informs the CIA of his location.
+Natasha's partner is meeting with Russian mafia members who are interested in a nuclear bomb that is in his possession.
+The criminals eventually spot Jackie and agents of both the Ukrainian Militsiya and the CIA arriving.
 A gunfight ensues.
-During the battle, the unknown male is identified as Jackson Tsui, a Chinese-American nuclear scientist with CIA links, suspected of stealing a nuclear warhead.
+During it, Natasha's partner is identified as Jackson Tsui, a Chinese-American nuclear scientist with CIA links, suspected of stealing a nuclear warhead.

-Jackie finds a briefcase which contained evidence from Tsui, but as he is chased by mafia forces, Jackie loses the briefcase as he falls into frozen waters, and the mafia takes the briefcase.
-When he recovers in Russian military hospital, he meets Colonel Gregor Yegorov of the FSB, who explains the situation.
-Jackie goes with him to Moscow where he discovers he has been assigned to work with Gregor to solve a similar case involving nuclear weapons being smuggled out of Ukraine.
+Jackie finds a briefcase which contained evidence from Tsui.
+However, while being chased by mafia forces, Jackie loses the briefcase as he falls into frozen waters.
+The mafia takes the briefcase.
+While recovering in Russian military hospital, he meets Colonel Gregor Yegorov of the Russian FSB.
+Jackie goes with him to Moscow and discovers he has been assigned to work with Gregor to solve a similar case involving nuclear weapons being smuggled out of Ukraine.
 His task is to track Tsui, who disappeared after their last encounter.
-He is smuggled into Brisbane, Australia by a Russian submarine.
+A Russian submarine smuggles Jackie into Brisbane, Australia.

-In order to find out where Jackson is, Jackie befriends his younger sister Annie, who works at an aquarium doing shark shows.
-Jackie pretends to be Jackson's "sworn brother".
+To find out where Jackson is, Jackie befriends his younger sister Annie, who works at an aquarium doing shark shows.
+Jackie pretends to be Jackson's friend.
 Chan's deception is successful, and he eventually meets Uncle 7, the Tsuis' father and the local Triad boss.
 Uncle 7 is seriously ill and will be getting surgery soon.
-While meeting Uncle 7, Jackie reveals the true nature of his visit to both Uncle 7 and Annie and informs them of Jackson's criminal activities.
-Jackie then meets with Gregor to report his findings.
-He tells Gregor that if Uncle 7 dies, Jackson will surely show up.
+Jackie reveals the true nature of his visit to both Uncle 7 and Annie and informs them of Jackson's criminal activities.
 Unknown to Jackie, Jackson is hiding at the hospital and has given a nuclear warhead (disguised as a small oxygen tank) to Annie, who hides it at the aquarium.